 In retrospect, the class of the 1889 Derby field was to look decidedly ordinary, and Singapore’s subsequent career proved anything but glorious.
 As the season unfolded, at least Rudolph added the Caulfield Guineas to his set of winning brackets, giving White a hat-trick of wins in the race, while nothing else from that Derby field ever won another important race.
 It was Dreadnought that emerged as the real staying find of the year.
 After winning the Wycombe Stakes, Dreadnought was taken to Melbourne where he beat Carbine and company rather easily in the Caulfield Stakes before adding a sixth Victoria Derby blue riband to James White’s trophy case, while Singapore lost form completely.

 Dreadnought apart, the filly Spice was probably the most consistent of the Newmarket three-year-olds that season for she won the VRC Oaks as easily as she did the AJC equivalent at her first two appearances.
-It was the same story in the autumn although the St Legers at both Randwick and Flemington were reduced to a complete farce when all of the other entries for both races defected to leave only Singapore and Dreadnought to contest them.
+It was the same story in the autumn, although the two St Legers at Randwick and Flemington were reduced to a complete farce when all of the other entries for both races defected to leave only Singapore and Dreadnought to contest them.
 Although the Newmarket pair just cantered over the course during the first part of each journey, the superiority displayed by Dreadnought at the end of both races after conceding his stablemate a start, clearly marked the son of Chester as the better racehorse, a fact emphasised by his victory in the Australian Cup.

 Those major autumn meetings of 1890 marked the end of James White’s active association with the Australian Turf.
 The heart disease that had precluded his witnessing Singapore’s victory in the Derby at Randwick and Dreadnought’s at Flemington, represented the dark shadow of things to come.
 As the season progressed White’s condition worsened, and, unable to cast off the slough of illness, in January he reluctantly announced his resignation as chairman of the A.J.C., an institution to which he had belonged since the days of its very inauguration.
 At the same time, he abandoned the dream to which he had clung so obstinately, that of crossing the seas to bear witness to his colours being carried at Epsom Downs by Kirkham and Narellan.